DawnDeWaay/tdd-amplify-react/README.md

 ## Usability

 Customers rarely ask explicitly for a usable product.
-In this application rich world that we live in it's assumed that applications will be delivered with common sense usability baked-in.
+In this application rich world that we live in, it's assumed that applications will be delivered with common sense usability baked-in.
 When I look at the application as it stands, a few things pop out at me.

 1. Header - there's no heading telling you what this application does
 1. Form Validation - there's no form field validation